 Mediation is the process of solving problems about a child’s special education evaluation, program, or placement.
 A mediator helps parents and educators develop solutions to the dispute.

 A complaint is a written, signed statement alleging that a school district or other educational agency has violated federal special education law.

 A due process hearing is a formal hearing resulting in a legal order.
 It may be requested if parties disagree with the identification, evaluation, educational placement, or other issues relating to a child’s education.

 2010 Fall Conference Presentations

 A special education stakeholder group designed to oversee the dispute resolution process.

 For the complete version of the Oregon Administrative Rules, visit the Secretary of State website at:

-IDEA Compliance & District Resources - Education Specialist
+IDEA Compliance & District Resources - Legal Specialist

 Rae Ann Ray